BerkayKozan/SemanticAnnotation/README.md

 # SemanticAnnotation
-Semantic annotation of medical documents:
+Semantic annotation of medical documents.

 A project owned by: